telent/sledge/README.md

 involved, and unlikely to be as secure as running a separate HTTPS proxy which has been audited by someone who know what they're doing.
-If you're running a Linux-like OS, you can use stud as an SSL proxy: set up would be something like this -
+If you're running a Linux-like OS, you can use stud as an SSL proxy: setup would be something like this -

 ```
 $ openssl req -x509 -newkey rsa:2048 -nodes -keyout key.pem -out